top of page

 Although there are many specialisms that make up Family Solutions, the team share a common goal of being able to offer the right support at the right time for all families that require help in Dudley.
 Our teamwork is second to none and partnership working is our forte.
 As a team we are constantly evolving and we are about to embark on a new phase of our journey.
 We have recently been working closely with the Early Intervention Foundation through the Early Years Transformation Academy to develop our approach to children’s first 1001 days and have a newly formed Integrated Early Years team to support in driving this work forward.

-For children in need of support, or in need of protection or in need of becoming looked after we work directly alongside families through our Assessment Service and our Safeguarding and Support Service.
+For children in need of support, or in need of protection or in need of becoming looked after we work directly alongside families utilising the Family Safeguarding Model .

 This service is responsible for discharging the council’s corporate parenting duty.
 It also manages the following services: